joeychrys/better-starter/README.md

 After cloning the template, you may want to:

 1. Update the project name and description in `package.json`
-2. Customize the landing page in `src/app/page.tsx`
+2. Customize the landing page in `next-app/src/app/page.tsx`
-3. Configure authentication settings in `src/lib/auth.ts`
+3. Configure authentication settings in `next-app/src/lib/auth.ts`
 4. Add your own logo and branding assets
 5. Customize the color scheme in your Tailwind configuration
+6. Update Docker configurations as needed

-## TODO
+## Dependencies

-### Admin
+The project uses several key dependencies:
+- Next.js 14
+- React 18
+- TypeScript 5
+- Tailwind CSS 3
+- shadcn/ui components
-- Refactor admin dashboard for better performance
+- Better Auth for authentication
-- Use Zod for form validation and submission
+- PostgreSQL for database
-- Add additional filtering options
-- Improve UI for mobile views
+- Drizzle ORM for database queries

-### Email
-- Add verification with Resend.com
-- Implement email templates
-- Add notification system

-### Profile
-- Create a profile page for users to view and update information
-- Add avatar upload functionality
-- Include preferences and settings
+- Docker and Docker Compose

-### General
-- Improve test coverage
-- Add documentation
-- Create deployment guides

 ## Contributing